xaxxon/v8toolkit/README.md

 ## Tutorial for using this library

+#### Install git

+Type `git` on the command line.
+If you don't have it, go here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 #### Building V8

 Building V8 is not a simple process.

-First, you need git:   https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-Second, you need "depot tools", a collection of google build tools: http://dev.chromium.org/developers/how-tos/install-depot-tools
+"depot tools" is a collection of google build tools and is required for building V8: http://dev.chromium.org/developers/how-tos/install-depot-tools
-You git clone this then set your path (I've been able to just type in the whole path when I want to use them instead of setting my PATH)
+`git clone` this then include it in the PATH environment variable (I've been able to just type in the whole path when I want to use them instead of setting my PATH)

 (following the instructions here: https://github.com/v8/v8/wiki/Using%20Git)

-Third, run `gclient`,(assuming you put depot-tools in your path, otherwise type out the full path to gclient) a tool in depot-tools which will make sure the tools are up to date (not sure how important this is)

-Fourth, run `fetch v8`.  fetch is another tool in depot-tools.
-This will put the code in a directory called v8.
+Next, run `fetch v8`.  fetch is another tool in depot-tools.
+This will put the source for V8 in a directory called v8.

 For OS X, you need to tell V8 to build with libc++ (instead of libstdc++).
+To do this, set the following environment variables.
-The following environment variables must be set.
-They can either be set on the command line or put in your ~/.bash_profile (if you put them in your .bash_profile, you must either start a new shell or `source` your .bash_rc like `. ~/.bash_rc` to get the environment variables in your current shell)
+They can either be set on the command line or put in your `~/.bash_profile`.
+If you put them in your `.bash_profile`, you must either start a new shell or `source` your .bash_rc like `. ~/.bash_rc` to get the environment variables in your current shell

     export CXX="`which clang++` -std=c++11 -stdlib=libc++"
     export CC="`which clang`"